cortexlabs/cortex/docs/operator/cli.md

   -h, --help         help for deploy
 ```

-The `deploy` command sends all application configuration and code to the operator.
+The `deploy` command sends all configuration and code to the operator.
 If all validations pass, the operator will attempt to create the desired state on the cluster.

 ## refresh